Eligibility for the UUA Health Plan

 - people whose congregation does not renew an existing group plan, and

-- people whose benefits change for individual plans or for coverage under a spouse/partner's plan.
+- people whose benefits change for individual plans or for coverage under a spouse/partner's or parent's plan.

 Enrollment applications must be submitted within 30 days of the date of hire, date of loss or change in status.
 Proof of loss of other coverage is required for qualifying events.

 If a congregation participates in the UUA Health Plan, all eligible employees (those who work at least 15 hours per week and receive a W-2) must be offered coverage.
-Congregations are not required to contribute the same percentage of premium for employees, but should review Fair Compensation Benefit Guidelines to see what is recommended.
+Congregations are not required to contribute the same percentage of premium for employees, but should review the UUA Compensation Standards to see what is recommended.

 Coverage is available to single adults, married spouses, domestic partners, and immediate family without discrimination and regardless of affectional preference.
 Children may be carried on the plan as dependents until their 26th birthday.